KxSystems/docs/docs/license/gcp-insights.md

-    hardware products, including any of User’s products, (b) modifications to KX Insights™ made by any party other than Kx or Kx’s authorized representative or made under Kx’s direction, (c) use of a prior version of KX Insights™ to the extent such infringement would have been avoided by the use of the current version of KX Insights™, provided that Kx has offered or provided such current version to User at no additional cost, or (d) trademark infringements involving any marking or branding not applied by Kx or involving any marking or branding applied at the request of User and not approved by Kx (e) any use of KX Insights™ outside of the Microsoft Azure environment.
+    hardware products, including any of User’s products, (b) modifications to KX Insights™ made by any party other than Kx or Kx’s authorized representative or made under Kx’s direction, (c) use of a prior version of KX Insights ™ to the extent such infringement would have been avoided by the use of the current version of KX Insights™, provided that Kx has offered or provided such current version to User at no additional cost, or (d) trademark infringements involving any marking or branding not applied by Kx or involving any marking or branding applied at the request of User and not approved by Kx (e) any use of KX Insights™ outside of the GCP environment.

-4.  **By User.** User agrees to indemnify and hold Kx harmless against any finally awarded cost, loss, liability or expense (including reasonable attorneys’ fees) arising out of a claim suit or action under or connection with (i) unauthorized use of KX Insights™ pursuant to section 3 (ii) unauthorized use or access to KX Insights™ by a party or entity other than the User (iii) suits or actions as a result of User’s use of KX Insights™ including to the extent that you use or attempt to use KX Insights™ outside of the Microsoft Azure environment (iv) third party infringement claims, suits or actions against Kx as a result of the User’s use of KX Insights™.
+4.  **By User.** User agrees to indemnify and hold Kx harmless against any finally awarded cost, loss, liability, or expense (including reasonable attorneys’ fees) arising out of a claim, suit, or action under or connection with (i) unauthorized use of Kx Insights™ pursuant to section 3 (ii) unauthorized use or access to KX Insights™ by a party or entity other than the User (iii) suits or actions as a result of User’s use of KX Insights™ including to the extent that you use or attempt to use KX Insights™ outside of the GCP environment (iv) third-party infringement claims, suits, or actions against Kx as a result of the User’s use of KX Insights™.

-5. Notwithstanding the foregoing, Kx’s liability to indemnify User shall not apply to the extent that such claims suits or actions are subject to User’s indemnification obligations under section 7.4 above.
+5. Notwithstanding the foregoing, Kx’s liability to indemnify User shall not apply to the exte0nt that such claims, suits, or actions are subject to User’s indemnification obligations under section 7.4 above.